jlpboss/Pseudocode/pseudocode.md

 		GET sugar

-		ADD Sugar to water
+		ADD Sugar to cup

-		ADD Sugar to water
+		ADD Sugar to cup

-		ADD Sugar to water
+		ADD Sugar to cup

 		GET honey

-		ADD honey to water
+		ADD honey to cup

-		ADD Sugar to water
+		ADD Sugar to cup

-		ADD Sugar to water
+		ADD Sugar to cup

 	END